 Then, your vet will move on to a physical examination.
 This will begin with a visual examination of the ear (although your vet may first investigate the relative amount of pain your dog is in – and sedation may be required first).
 Your vet may use a tool called an otoscope to get a better look inside your dog’s ear.
 Don’t worry, the otoscope won’t hurt your dog at all.

 Your vet may also take cultures or samples from your dog’s ears for laboratory analysis.
 It may also be necessary to perform a neurological exam or take x-rays to determine if the problem has caused any problems deeper in your dog’s head.

 Your vet will likely prescribe a pain medication to help your dog feel better, as well as an antibiotic or antifungal medication if the tests point to a bacterial or fungal infection.
-Steroids may also be prescribed to help reduce inflammation, and your vet may recommend altering your ear-cleaning techniques or using a prescription-strength cleansing solution.
+Steroids may also be prescribed to help reduce inflammation in the ear, and your vet may recommend altering your ear-cleaning techniques or using a prescription-strength dog ear cleansing solution.

 You’ll also want to ensure that your dog and his bedding stay clean.
 The fewer bacteria and fungi present in his environment, the less likely he is to be troubled by them.
 So, be sure to wash your dog’s bed frequently and give him a bath once or twice per month (again, make sure you dry his ears).

 Strict hygiene is especially important for puppies, who are more susceptible to mites than adults are.
 But in addition to keeping your puppy clean, you’ll also want to keep him away from other pets (including cats).